agateau/blog/2020/pixelwheels-0-18-0/index.md

 tags: [pixelwheels]
 title: Pixel Wheels 0.18.0

-Hey, Pixel Wheels 0.18.0 is out!
+Hey, [Pixel Wheels][game page] 0.18.0 is out!
 This version brings a new track to the game: "River".
 This track completes the "Country Life" championship: now all championships have two tracks.
 It's not much, but I think we can agree it's better than a one track championship, right?

 ![River track](river-track.png)